-We work actively to introduce our research projects to the broad and disseminate research results to the public.
+We actively reach out to the broad community to present our research and disseminate research results.
 Here are some recent outreach activities.

 Dec.
 2017:Participated in the Hour of Code session (part of the activity in the Computer Science Education Week) to 87 Grade-5 students at the local Ray Elementary School.
 We played a flash-light game for the kids to learn light communication.
 It was fun!